kikemelgarejo/wapii-net/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to cover: yarn installed

-* Ruby version
+* Ruby version :ruby 2.6.1p33

-* System dependencies

-* Configuration
+* Rails version: Rails 5.2.4.4

-* Database creation
+* Database creation: no required

-* Database initialization
+* Database initialization: no required

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...